Community Air: History

 Also during the 1990s, the city had taken an interest in waterfront revitalization, with several studies proposing the takeover of harbour and airport functions and the conversion of disused or under-used port lands for other uses.
 The consensus of revitalization studies was the removal of the Gardiner Expressway in the downtown area, greening of the lakefront and harbourfront, and a closure or reduction in the island airport.

 Opposition to the island airport was formalized into the Community AIR (Airport Impact Review) volunteer association in 2001, headed by activist and former councillor Allan Sparrow.
 It was formed by local residents to oppose expansion on the grounds of increased air and noise pollution, safety concerns and that the increase in air traffic will hamper recent government initiatives to rejuvenate the Toronto waterfront.
 In July 2001, at a news conference held with representatives of the Sierra Club, the David Suzuki Foundation and the Toronto Environmental Alliance, the group proposed converting the 200 acres airport to parkland.
 Community Air's aims were and are supported by the City councillors of the area, including Adam Vaughan.

 Even with the Community Air's support of the cancellation of the fixed-bridge to the Island Airport (as a result of the election of David Miller as mayor), the issue of a link to the mainland continued to be discussed.

 In July 2010, a new proposal for a tunnel to the island was raised by the Toronto Port Authority.
 The revised designs for the tunnel specifically circumvented any need for local council approval.
-Community Air was not be able to block the construction which began in the Summer of 2012.
+Community Air was not able to block the construction which began in the Summer of 2012.
 The tunnel replaced what critics called the shortest ferry crossing between the mainland and the island.